 We find no added vitamins or minerals on the ingredients list.

-Together, these figures suggest a carbohydrate content of 13% for the overall product line.
+As a group, the brand features an average protein content of 41% and a mean fat level of 32%.
+Together, these figures suggest a carbohydrate content of 19% for the overall product line.

-Free of any plant-based protein boosters, this looks like the profile of a supplemental food containing an abundance of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a notable of meat.

-Canine Caviar is a meat-based canned dog food using a generous amount of various named species as its main sources of animal protein, thus earning the brand 4 stars.
+Canine Caviar is a grain-free canned dog food using a generous amount of named meats as its main source of animal protein.

 A Final Word